 Almost everyone puts things in their garage, attic, or basement that may be damaged by being in stored those areas of the home.
-Many do not know how bad this is until they open up the boxes later and find everything destroyed.
-For valuable items, it is better to store them in other places.
-If there is no more room at home or at the office to store these things, the solution is a climate-controlled self-storage unit that provides the protection necessary to keep your things from being damaged.
+From hot attics to damp basements, many people do not know how bad this is until they open up the boxes later and find everything destroyed.
+Protect your belongings save some money by storing these items in a climate controlled area.

-Here are eight things you should never store in the garage or attic.
+Here are eight things you should never store in either your attic, garage, or basement.

 1. Paint Cans